 Class 3 consists of a mix of Y3 and Y4 children.
-Mrs Stephanie Bolton is the class teacher supported by a Teaching assistants Mrs Martin and Mrs Linnell.
-Our HLTA, Mrs Klegeris, covers lessons on a Wednesday afternoon.
+Miss Laura Bradbury is the class teacher supported by her Teaching assistant Mrs Martin.
+Our HLTA, Mrs Klegeris, covers lessons when required.

 Our termly produced Curriculum maps for parents outline our learning intentions for the term.
 These give a flavour of the learning, the types of activities and challenges that will be set for children to attempt and promote enquiry.

 The objectives and programmes of study from the National Curriculum are covered in our Long Term Map.
 (A cycle that is on a two-year rolling programme)

 Our classroom doors open at 8:40am where pupils are presented with initial tasks until registration is complete.

 New spelling lists and a spelling lesson start the week on a Monday morning.
 Copies of differentiated lists are provided so the children can practise at home.
 Our spellings follow the rules and patterns as set out in The National Curriculum Programmes of Study for Year 3 and Year 4.

 PE lessons are timetabled for Monday and Tuesday pm.
 Please ensure that outdoor PE kit is available both sessions.
 Training shoes, tracksuits and sweatshirts are allowed when the weather outside is colder.
 The school red t-shirt and shorts should always be worn too.

 Homework is distributed on a Friday and handed in the following Wednesday.
 It usually consists of one maths piece, one English piece and a creative or research based activity.